ttobias28/csc2510-whale-shark-tracker-project/README.md

-# 🦈 Whale Shark Sighting Tracker
+# 🦈 Whale Shark Sighting Tracker!!

 ## What is this?
 A web application that lets marine researchers and enthusiasts log and track